michael105/michael105.github.io/index.md

 and piece of sxxx on my way.

 I really do not know, what is happening these days.
 Somehow the people around me, well, are nervous.

 And I'm looking for the reason, but I'm unable to find one.
 Possibly, cause there's none.
-However, there's a slight possibilty, ~~someone else I've told about this discovery of me would like to take advantage.~~
-This also seems wrong.
+However, there's a slight possibilty, ~~xxxxx ..??~~ This also seems wrong.
 Possibly nothing is wrong, and I'm just looking for nothing;
 which is quite hard to detect, logically.
 Dunno.